d39b/DQSnake/README.md

 ## Results

 The following animation shows an agent playing Snake on a 9x9 board.
-The head of the snake is colored in red, the body as blue and goals as green.
+The head of the snake is colored in red, the body in blue and goals as green.
 The agent has been trained for 11 million steps (about 7 hours on a NVIDIA GTX 1060).

 ![](snake.gif)

 An agent playing Box.
 The agent is colored in red, the box in blue and the goal in green.
 The agent has been trained for 2 million steps.

 ![](box.gif)

+The neural network models used to generate these animations are available in the folder [trained_models](trained_models).

 ## References
 <a name="paper1">[1]</a>: Mnih,  V.,  Kavukcuoglu,  K.,  Silver,  D.,  Rusu,  A. A.,  Veness, J., Bellemare, M. G., Graves, A., Riedmiller, M.,